Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Lagrangian Floer theory of toric fibers: review

-\begin{lem} There exists a system of multisections on $\mathcal M_{k+1;\ell}(L(\text{\bf u});\beta;\text{\bf p})$ with the following properties: \begin{enumerate} \item They are transversal to $0$. \item They are invariant under the $T^n$ action. \item They are compatible with the description of the boundary in Lemma $\ref{torickuranishi}$ $(3)$. \item The restriction of ${\rm ev}^{\partial}_0$ to the zero set of this multisection is a submersion. \item They are invariant under the action of $\frak S_{\ell}$. \item The multisection is compatible with the forgetful map of the $i$-th boundary marked point for $i=1,\ldots,k$. \end{enumerate} \end{lem} This is also proved in \cite{fooo:bulk} Section 6.
+\begin{lem} There exists a system of multisections on $\mathcal M_{k+1;\ell}(L(\text{\bf u});\beta;\text{\bf p})$ with the following properties: \begin{enumerate} \item They are transversal to $0$. \item They are invariant under the $T^n$ action. \item They are compatible with the description of the boundary in Lemma $\ref{torickuranishi}$ $(3)$. \item The restriction of ${\rm ev}^{\partial}_0$ to the zero set of this multisection is a submersion. \item They are invariant under permutation of the interior marked points. \item The multisection is compatible with the forgetful map of the $i$-th boundary marked point for $i=1,\ldots,k$. \end{enumerate} \end{lem} This is also proved in \cite[Section 6]{fooo:bulk} and \cite[Section 4.4]{fooo:toricmir}.
 We note that (4) is a consequence of (2).

 Let $h_1,\dots,h_k \in \Omega(L(\text{\bf u}))$.
-We then define a differential form on $L(\text{\bf u})$ by
+We then define a differential form on $L(\text{\bf u})$ by {$\frak q_{\ell,k;\beta}^{T}(\text{\bf p};h_1,\ldots,h_k)$}